 Honors & Awards

 Mr. Levin was been recognized as a Southern California Super Lawyer from 2008-2011.
-He was also listed in the 2012 edition of The Best Lawyers in America.
+He was also listed in the 2012 and 2015 editions of The Best Lawyers in America.

 Speeches and Publications